-The present chairman, Frank Boothroyd, became thoroughly familiar with the Board's activities through his chairmanship of the Administration and Finance Committee and his term as vice-chairman.
-I recall his presence at the 50th anniversary celebrations of Manitoba Sanatorium and I am sure what impressed him most was the spirit of the staff and patients.
+The present chairman, Frank

+what impressed him most was the spirit of the staff and patients.
 This spirit, often referred to as the "Spirit of the Place", originated with Dr. Stewart and it has been one of our greatest assets for more than half a century.
 Mr. Boothroyd, I know, will carry on this traditional spirit.

-So far I have mentioned only the chairmen of the Board, but all members, p as t and present, should be singled out for their contributions to the affairs of the Board, for their fulfillment of good citizenship and their faithful adherence to the humanitarian cause the Board represents.
+So far I have mentioned only the chairmen of the Board, but all members, p a s t and present, should be singled out for their contributions to the affairs of the Board, for their course.
+Both staff and patients delight in the girls' youthful exuberance and harried department heads, faced with a summertime shortage of manpower, are very grateful for their help.